Find Affordable College Courses

 21 Yearly Graduations

 Florida State University tops the list of the most popular school in the U.S. for insurance majors who are seeking their master's degree.
 Roughly 43,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-During the 2020-2021 academic year, 21 people received their master's degree in insurance from Florida State.
-About 48% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 21 people received their master's degree in insurance from Florida State.
+Of these students, 37% were women and 26% were members of underrepresented racial-ethnic groups.
+Florida State University insurance graduates who receive their master's degree go on to jobs earning a median salary of $90,536.

 #2